MRoth1910/Vesperale-Romanum/README.md

 # Vesperale-Romanum
 Main repository for the Vesperale Romanum

 The Vesperale Romanum is an excerpt of the Antiphonale Romanum, the chant book of the Roman Rite for chanting Vespers and Compline, the evening hours of the Divine Office.
-The rubrics followed will be Divino Afflatu, following the calendar until the changes of Pope Pius XII (see below).
+The rubrics followed will be Divino Afflatu, following the calendar until the changes of Pope Pius XII (but see below for accomodations accounting for the Pius XII and 1960 offices).

 # Contact